chewymole/cfcGenerator/README.md

    1. If you plan to deploy the /api to a subfolder on your server, review the config.js files.
 These are needed to point to the correct folder that contains the XML/XSL files.
 If you get a blank screen, check this first.
    2. If you deploy to the root folder, just make sure to verify the config.js files are using the correct paths and API url's
-   3. If you plan to deploy the /api to a subfolder on your server, review the config.js files.
-These are needed to point to the correct folder that contains the XML/XSL files.
-If you get a blank screen, check this first.
-   4. If you deploy to the root folder, just make sure to verify the config.js files are using the correct paths and API url's
-   5. If you plan to deploy the /api to a subfolder on your server, review the config.js files.
-These are needed to point to the correct folder that contains the XML/XSL files.
-If you get a blank screen, check this first.
-   6. If you deploy to the root folder, just make sure to verify the config.js files are using the correct paths and API url's
+   3. If you are using the included API, and you are not able to browse to the API dashboard, make sure your CF server is running and the ports are correct.
+Also if you have this deployed to a subfolder, you may need to Login to the admin server and create a mapping to taffy. should be something like /taffy = {your installed folder for taffy}

 ## Usage